ASSISTANCE PROGRAMS

 • The Red Cross offers immediate financial assistance to anyone who lived within the Eaton, Palisades, Hurst, and Kenneth Fire perimeters.
 Call 1-800-RED-CROSS (800-733-2767) or view here.

 • If you lost your job or can’t work because of a disaster, you may qualify for CA Disaster Unemployment Assistance.
-Learn more
+Apply here and learn more by reading this fact sheet.

 • Mutual Aid LA Network and their list of 400+ wildfire resources.
 View here